Alert

 Supported job search (looking for work)

-Case conference calls are scheduled with the worker, re-employment provider and decision maker to discuss the worker's job search and re-employment plan.
-Generally, the first conference call occurs in the first four weeks, around eight weeks to discuss progress and again at the time of discharge.
-Additional case conference calls may be scheduled when the worker finds a job, or a job lead is found outside of these time frames.
+Case conference calls are scheduled with the worker, RE provider and decision maker to discuss the worker's job search and RE plan.
+Generally, the first conference call occurs in the first four weeks of SJS, and subsequent case conferences occur around eight weeks and again at the time of discharge.
+Additional case conference calls may be scheduled when needed, such as when SJS is extended, the worker finds a job, or a job lead is found outside of these time frames.

 Supported Job Search conclusion

-Once the supported job search service is completed, the decision maker will review the worker's eligibility for a wage loss supplement based on the outcome of the job search and will obtain approval from the appropriate level of authority.
-When supported job search ends, re-employment assistance (VR04) benefits end.
-If the worker is eligible for a wage loss benefit, the wage loss benefit starts the day after supported job search ends.
+Once SJS ends, RE Assistance (VR04) benefits also end, and the worker's eligibility for a wage loss supplement (starting the day after VR04 benefits end) is reviewed based on the outcome of the job search.
 If the wage loss approval process takes longer than 2 weeks and the worker is experiencing financial hardship, the decision maker may consider issuing interim (VR01) benefits.

 Detailed business procedure